valheimPlus/ValheimPlus/README.md

 # Configuration File

-The Config files name is supposed to be "valheim_plus.cfg" it needs to be placed in "BepInEx\config" (The name will be adjusted in the future)
+The Config files name is supposed to be "valheim_plus.cfg" it needs to be placed in "BepInEx\config"

 You will also need to place the "INIFileParser.dll" into the "BepInEx\plugins" folder (its supplied by default within the release versions)

 # Currently Supported Configuration (0.3)